 Call Us for Creativity Testing

-We offer creativity testing for adolescents and adults and can even give assessment batteries to small groups who want to maximize their potential in working together.
-A creative ability test battery can be used in a wide variety of ways, so we invite you to contact us to learn more about how it might help you.
+We offer these assessments for adolescents and adults and can even give assessment batteries to small groups who want to maximize their potential in working together.
+A creative ability test battery can be used in various ways, so we invite you to contact us to learn more about how it might help you.

 Creativity Testing Methods